epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/_index.md

 - csv file of suggested probes to remove based on the percent of samples that failed for that probe (see function details)

-- csv file of suggested samples to potentially remove based on evidence of sex mix-ups, a high proportion of failed probes for that sample, or unintentional replicates based on clustering of SNP probes (see dendogram of the SNPs on the array).
+- csv file of suggested samples to potentially remove based on evidence of sex mix-ups, a high proportion of failed probes for that sample, low global methylated or unmethylated intensities, or unintentional replicates based on clustering of SNP probes (see dendogram of the SNPs on the array).

 The function also returns a list that includes: